 \subsection{Weak-Coupling Limit}

-In the weak-coupling limit, where $\delta t < \frac{\pi}{4}$, the dynamics resemble those of Markovian dynamics.
-Consequently, it is expected that the convergence speed should be inversely proportional to the measurement interval, $t_\text{conv} \propto \frac{1}{\delta t}$ (see Eq.~\ref{eq:steering:lindblad_limit}).
+In the weak-coupling limit, where $J\delta t < \frac{\pi}{4}$, the dynamics resemble those of Markovian dynamics.
+Consequently, it is expected that the convergence speed should be proportional to the measurement interval, and so the convergence time should be inversely proportional $t_\text{conv} \propto \frac{1}{\delta t}$ (see Eq.~\ref{eq:steering:lindblad_limit}).
 The Lindblad limit is compared to simulations at finite values of $\delta t$ in Fig.~\ref{fig:steering:AKLT_convergence:lindblad}.
 For both paradigms, the energy of the AKLT Hamiltonian per bond, $E_b(t)=\frac{1}{L_s-1} \Tr\left[H_\text{AKLT}\rho(t)\right]$, converges to the AKLT state exponentially fast.
-As anticipated, for small measurement intervals $\delta t < \frac{\pi}{4}$, the evolution at finite $\delta t$ matches the solution of the effective Lindbladian for $\delta t\rightarrow 0$.
+As anticipated, for small measurement intervals $J\delta t < \frac{\pi}{4}$, the evolution at finite $\delta t$ matches the solution of the effective Lindbladian for $J\delta t\rightarrow 0$.
 Outside of the Markovian limit, the energy per bond decays more slowly than predicted by the Lindbladian but still converges to the AKLT state.

 To gain a deeper understanding of the energy evolution for finite values of $\delta t$, one can refer to Fig.~\ref{fig:steering:AKLT_convergence:periodicity}.
 The yellow dashed line illustrates the energy evolution in the absence of measurements, offering insight into the convergence speed for various $\delta t$ values.
 This line exhibits damped energy oscillations that would continue if measurements were to cease at any point during the protocol.
-The speed of convergence to the target state is determined by the energy value at which the damped oscillation is interrupted by a measurement and reset, initiating a new cycle of damped energy oscillations that will be interrupted once another measurement is performed.
+The speed of convergence to the target state is determined by the energy value at which the damped oscillation is interrupted by measurement and reset, initiating a new cycle of damped energy oscillations that will be interrupted once another measurement is performed.